joshuasrichardson/AntHillSearch/README.md

 There are 3 main ways to change the parameters:

-1. While the program is running, select the Settings tab, select the option to change, and enter desired values.
+1. While the program is running, select the Settings tab from the main menu, select the option to be changed, and enter desired values.
-   Note that this method has limited parameters it can change, but it will override the other methods unless
+   Note that this method can only change certain parameters, but it will override the other methods unless
    <code>useJson</code> is set to <code>False</code>.

-2. Before running the program, set parameters in
+2. Before running the program, set parameters in the Simulation constructor in <code>Colony.py</code>'s
-   <code>Colony.py</code>'s <code>main()</code> method.
+   <code>main()</code> method.
+If <code>useJson</code> is

-Most of these can be overridden by passing something else in as a parameter in
+   set to True, values in <code>display/mainmenu/settings/settings.json</code> will override the values set here.

-<code>Colony.py</code>'s <code>main()</code> method.
-They are
+3. Change the values in <code>Constants.py</code>.
+If <code>useJson</code> is
-also overridden by settings set while the program is running that appear in the <code>display/mainmenu/settings.json</code> file.
+   set to True, values in <code>display/mainmenu/settings/settings.json</code> will override the values set here.
+Values set by method 2 will always override values set by method 3.

 Important methods and their parameters to know about are listed below.